Mass Finishing for the Aerospace Industry

 Mass finishing is the answer to this need.
 It’s frequently used for things like engine compressor blades, minimizing friction with the parts they attach to, and, therefore, optimizing their ability to spin.
 Finishing also applies to much larger areas of the plane, however.
 The exterior of every airplane is sprayed with a finish that, among other things, allows the paint to adhere better to its surface.

-What Are the Benefits of Finishing?
+What Are the Benefits of Metal Finishing?

 There’s a reason deburring and finishing are so widely used and so important.
 They provide multiple benefits to the metal parts that are put through the process, making them much better in terms of both performance and appearance.
-Here are some of the main ways finishing improves equipment:
+Here are some of the main ways metal finishing improves equipment:

 • Limits corrosion: Smoothing away the microscopic gaps and inconsistencies in the metal makes it harder for corrosion to form on the surface.